Wear History, Family Crest & Coats of Arms

 The name Wear is derived from the Old English word "wer" which meant a "weir, dam, fishing-trap" In other words, the family were "dwellers by a dam" or "keepers of the fishing-weir," or fishermen.
 Today in Britain, Weare and Lower Weare are small villages in Somerset, England, on the River Axe, south of the Mendip Hills.
-And in the US: Weare, New Hampshire; and Weare Township, Michigan are listed.
+And in the United States, Weare, New Hampshire; and Weare Township, Michigan are listed.

 Spelling variations of this family name include: Were, Where, Wear, Wears, Weare and others.

 Some of the Wear family moved to Ireland, but this topic is not covered in this excerpt.
-Another 130 words(9 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: